bit-bandit/toiletpaper/readme.md

 ```

 In that directory, create a Markdown file, and another folder, with some
 more Markdown files in it.
-Remember to prefix all folders/files with the number
+Remember to prefix all files with the number
 you want them to be organized in!:

 ```